Parquet & Wood Floor Fitters

 Engineered wood flooring installation

-Engineered wood flooring combines the natural beauty of real wood with advanced construction for enhanced durability.
-It features a top layer of hardwood veneer over layers of plywood or high-density fiberboard, offering resistance to moisture and temperature fluctuations.
-Available in a variety of wood species and finishes, engineered wood provides versatility and ease of installation, making it suitable for various environments, including over concrete and with underfloor heating.
-Its balanced design ensures both aesthetic appeal and long-lasting performance.
+Engineered wood flooring combines the natural beauty of real wood with a multi-layered construction designed for enhanced stability and resilience.
+Featuring a top layer of hardwood veneer over layers of plywood or high-density fiberboard, engineered wood offers superior resistance to moisture and temperature fluctuations.

 Pros of Engineered Wood Flooring

-• Suitable for Moisture-Prone Areas: Due to its construction, engineered wood flooring is suitable for areas with higher moisture levels, such as bathrooms, basements, and kitchens, where solid wood might not be advisable.
+• Suitable for Moisture-Prone Areas: Ideal for bathrooms, basements, and kitchens where solid wood is not recommended.

 Cons of Engineered Wood Flooring